Nike Soccer Camps at the University of Colorado, Colorado Springs

 at Nike Soccer Camps

-Nike Soccer Camps introduce its first soccer camp in Colorado at University of Colorado, Colorado Springs.
-This camp is directed by the Mountain Lions Associate Head Coach Brian Miller, designed for youth players of all ability levels.
+Nike Soccer Camp at the University of Colorado, Colorado Springs is directed by the Mountain Lions Head Coach Brian Miller in 2019.
 Colorado Springs is conveniently located just 70 miles south of Denver.

 - Nike Soccer Camp T-shirt